philipdaquin/fullstack-movie-streaming-platform/README.md

 # Fullstack Movie Streaming Platform
 ### System Design Prompt: Design Netflix
+##### Disclaimer:
 The project was intended to build a system like Netflix/ Youtube/ Tiktok from PoC to Production Like environment.
+Since I do not own the rights for any of the movies, I decided to replace the movie 'links' with Youtube Trailers instead

+Design a video on demand platform that lets users upload fast, watch and store videos like Tiktok, Youtube and Amazon Prime.
+Build the system so that it is always available for our users, highly scalable, high performance and low latency, cost effective and supported by different devices.

+##Goals & Tasks
+User goals:
+1. Watch their favourite show seamlessly
+2. Wide range of choices to pick from
+3. Seamless membership experience, which they cancel anytime
+4. Save favourite videos so they can watch it later

+User Task:
+1. Sign up and pick a subscription plan
+2. Search/ browse their favourite shows
+3. Choose from a wide selection of videos
+4. Watch movie

 📺 Netflix in RUST/ NextJS, Actix-Web, Async Apollo-GraphQl, Cassandra/ ScyllaDB, Async SQLx, Spark, Kafka, Redis, Elasticsearch, Hadoop (dep), BigQueryML (dep), Apache Beam (dep), Influxdb Iox, Tensorflow